 - 6.116 Development policies and specific allocations of the LDP are unlikely to have a significant adverse impact on the conservation objectives of the Cefn Cribwr SAC.
-However, there remains the potential for the development of unallocated sites and new and extended minerals workings to have some adverse effects. - 6.117 The screening assessment identifies several ways potential impacts must be mitigated: - make sure water is used efficiently in all new development as part of implementing policies on sustainable construction (Appendix 11) - make sure there is capacity in waste water treatment facilities prior to occupation of any new development - avoid waste water runoff from hardstanding onto the SAC site, for instance through use of sustainable drainage systems - individual development proposals may need to be screened and assessed for their potential harm, in particular new or extended minerals workings - development around the designated patches needs to be managed to avoid impact on site connectivity - implementation of the LDP must not adversely impact on the execution of Core Management Plan actions - ensure advice from the Environment Agency is followed in making decisions on the suitability of new development, including as part of their consents licensing procedures. - 6.118 The screening concludes that the Deposit Bridgend LDP is unlikely to have any significant adverse impacts on the Cefn Cribwr SAC.
+However, there remains the potential for the development of unallocated sites and new and extended minerals workings to have some adverse effects. - 6.117 The screening assessment identifies several ways potential impacts must be mitigated: - make sure water is used efficiently in all new development as part of implementing policies on sustainable construction (Appendix 11) - make sure there is capacity in waste water treatment facilities prior to occupation of any new development - avoid waste water runoff from hardstanding onto the SAC site, for instance through use of sustainable drainage systems - individual development proposals may need to be screened and assessed for their potential harm, in particular new or extended minerals workings - development around the designated patches needs to be managed to avoid impact on site connectivity - implementation of the LDP must not adversely impact on the execution of Core Management Plan actions - ensure advice from Natural Resources Wales is followed in making decisions on the suitability of new development, including as part of their consents licensing procedures. - 6.118 The screening concludes that the Bridgend LDP is unlikely to have any significant adverse impacts on the Cefn Cribwr SAC.
 However, this does not rule out the need for site-by-site consideration of planning applications needing further screening and possible appropriate assessment. - 6.119 A general issue the HRA identifies is frequently the policies of the LDP refer to the protection of SAC sites.
-It should be noted that the same level of protection should be given to other Natura 2000 sites, which include Special Protection Areas (SPA)
+It should be noted that the same level of protection should be given to other Natura 2000 sites, which include Special Protection Areas (SPA) and Ramsar sites.
+The HRA screening does, however, acknowledge that there are no SPA or Ramsar sites within the study area.
+This issue should be kept under review through the regular monitoring processes.